Nyki-Anderson/Obsidian-Periodic-Templates/README.md

 > A [TL;DR](#📚-tldr) can be found at the bottom of this `README.md` for those who wish to understand how the system was put together but not necessarily the implementation I describe in detail.

 # 🗺️ Walkthrough
+This walkthrough will go through the entire setup as is used in my personal vault.
+The directory structure of this vault is **NOT** reflected in the directory structure of this repository.

 ## :toolbox: Community Plugins
 I will include any Obsidian plugins I make use of and provide screenshots where helpful to describe configuration of these tools.